NoScope: 1000x Faster Deep Learning Queries over Video

 To address this enormous gap between our ability to acquire video and the cost to analyze it, we’ve built a system called NoScope, which is able to process video feeds thousands of times faster compared to current methods.
 Our key insight is that video is highly redundant, containing a large amount of temporal locality (i.e., similarity in time) and spatial locality (i.e., similarity in appearance in a scene).
 To harness this locality, we designed NoScope from the ground up for the task of efficiently processing video streams.
 Employing a range of video-specific optimizations that exploit video locality dramatically reduces NoScope’s amount of computation over each frame—while still retaining high accuracy for common queries.

-In this post, we’ll walk through an example of each of NoScope’s optimizations and describe how NoScope stacks them end-to-end in a model cascade to obtain multiplicative speedups—up to 1000x faster on real-world webcam feeds.
+In this post, we’ll walk through an example of each of NoScope’s optimizations and describe how NoScope stacks them end-to-end in a model cascade to obtain multiplicative speedups—up to 1000x faster for binary detection tasks on real-world webcam feeds.

 A Prototypical Example from Taipei